Aouidate/aouidate.github.io/_posts/2023-07-09-Molecular_Docking.md

 ---

 Molecular docking is an essential technique in computational drug discovery, allowing us to predict how small molecules (ligands) interact with biological targets (proteins).
 With the rise of open-source tools, this field is more accessible than ever, even for undergraduate students.
-One such tool is **Smina**—a fork of AutoDock Vina with enhanced scoring and user features.
+One such tool is **Smina** - a fork of AutoDock Vina with enhanced scoring and user features.

 In this tutorial, we’ll walk through a beginner-friendly workflow for running molecular docking experiments with Smina.